vespa-engine/blog/_posts/2020-07-02-introducing-nlp-with-transformers-on-vespa.md

 during document and query processing in Vespa.

-Putting these together, we need to decide which fields to index for each piece of content as well as how we should compute each result.
+Putting these together, we need to decide which fields to index for each piece of content as well as how to compute each result.
 This means defining a document schema which includes setting up expressions for how candidates for retrieval should be calculated.
 The fields we set up for this sample application are: